HBurgiel/Turnip-Report/manuscript/Muffins.md

 - Bake in ~18 muffin tins for 18 minutes at 350F, until stabbing it with a toothpick comes out clean.

+# Kale muffins
+I don't have this recipe handy right now, but it was based on Bread, Wine, Salt's [Collard Bread](https://breadwinesalt.blogspot.com/2010/09/collard-bread.html).